koka-lang/koka/doc/spec/tour.kk.md

 _suspenders_!) is suspended and may be never evaluated or more than once (as in our example).

-Of course, all the previous three can also use identation and elide the brace (see Section [#sec-layout]).
-For example:
+Of course, the previous examples can also use identation and elide the braces (see Section [#sec-layout]), and a more typical way of writing these is:
 ```unchecked
 fun printhi10()
   repeat(10)